 The same idea is at play here.

 It’s not about being cheap or skimping.
-It’s about making the most of what you have, repurposing and re-imaginging, letting go of conformity, allowing yourself to play, and coming up with unique and fabulous garden decor.
-Garden decor that might just be bursting with the delicious colours of dozens of hens and chicks.
+It’s about making the most of what you have, repurposing and re-imagining, letting go of conformity, allowing yourself to play, and coming up with unique and fabulous garden decor.

 Sempervivums (hens and chicks) are a perfect choice for this project.
 They are not only drought-tolerant, but have very shallow roots.
 Find a sturdy, old picture frame from a yard sale or thrift shop, grab a few supplies, and you’re all set.